jackyhuynh/MyCeePlusPlusKB/DataStructure/resources/agenda.md

 #### **Introduction (10 minutes)**
 1. **(0:00 - 0:02)** Welcome and personal introduction:
-   - Briefly introduce yourself (name, background, hobbies, passion for tech).
+   - Briefly introduce myself (name, background, hobbies, passion for tech).
-   - Share your teaching style and what students can expect from this course.
+   - Share my teaching style and what students can expect from this course.

 2. **(0:02 - 0:05)** Course overview:
    - Highlight key outcomes: what students will learn, tools used, and the importance of data structures in the tech industry.